rifqhiyr/Museek/README.md

 # MUSEEK

 > This project aims to make MUSEEK Web using Reat JS.
+This platform have purpose to connect between people who have musical skill and look for job through this web and with people who look for musician service for their event.

 ## Installation